Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Abstract

 \section{Abstract}

-A new parametrization of the phenomenological Hubble parameter is proposed to explore the issue of the cosmological landscape.
-The constraints on model parameters are derived through the Markov Chain Monte Carlo (MCMC) method by employing a comprehensive union of datasets such as 34 data points from cosmic chronometers (CC), 42 points from baryonic acoustic oscillations (BAO), a recently updated set of 1701 Pantheon$^+$ (P22) data points derived from Type Ia supernovae (SNeIa), and 162 data points from gamma-ray bursts (GRB).
+A new parametrization of the Hubble parameter is proposed to explore the issue of the cosmological landscape.
+The constraints on model parameters are derived through the Markov Chain Monte Carlo (MCMC) method by employing a comprehensive union of datasets such as 34 data points from cosmic chronometers (CC), 42 points from baryonic acoustic oscillations (BAO), a recently updated set of 1701 Pantheon$^+$ (P22) data points derived from Type Ia supernovae (SNeIa), and 162 data points from gamma-ray bursts (GRBs).
+Furthermore, the models are compared by using the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC), so that a comparative assessment of model performance can be available.
+Additionally, we compare the Dainotti relation via Gaussian likelihood analysis versus new likelihoods and Calibration of the Dainotti relation through a model-independent method.
 The kinematic behavior of the models is also investigated by encompassing the transition from deceleration to acceleration and the evolution of the jerk parameter.
-From the analysis of the parametric models, it is strongly indicated that the Universe is currently undergoing an accelerated phase.
-Furthermore, the models are compared by using the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC), so that a comparative assessment of model performance can be available.
+From the analysis of the parametric models, it is strongly indicated that the Universe is currently undergoing an accelerated phase with diagnostics of the model validating the quintessence phase.